sepiariver/mostpopular/README.md

 'sortDir' | (string) | 'DESC' | order by most page views or least page views 'fromDate' | (string) | empty string | use English textual description of the start date, after which page views will be returned.
 See http://php.net/manual/en/function.strtotime.php for examples.
 'toDate' | (string) | 'now' | use English textual description of the end date, before which page views will be returned.
 See http://php.net/manual/en/function.strtotime.php for examples.

-#### Available Placeholders
-'resource' | (only without 'resource' property set) ID of viewed Resource 'views' | total number of views tracked
-'datetime' | (only with 'resource' property set) datetime at which this particular view was tracked 'data' | (only with 'resource' property set) use dot notation for placeholder keys, to access logged data properties.
-For example: `[[+data.goodkey]]`

-At this time the Snippet cannot fetch Resources with no page views, because hits are stored in a custom table and that's all the Snippet interacts with.

 #### Possible Return Values